 An example of esteem is the worth of a president who everyone likes.

 - To esteem is defined as to respect, have regard for or admire something.

 An example of esteem is to think very highly of a smart person.

-Origin of esteemMiddle English estemen from Old French estimer from Classical Latin aestimare, to value, appraise, estimate; prob. < *ais-temos, one who cuts copper, mints money < IE *ayos- (L aes), brass, copper (see ore) + *tem-, to cut: see -tomy
+Origin of esteemMiddle English estemen from Old French estimer from Classical Latin aestimare, to value, appraise, estimate; probably from an unverified form ais-temos, one who cuts copper, mints money from Indo-European an unverified form ayos- (L aes), brass, copper (see ore) + an unverified form tem-, to cut: see -tomy

 - favorable opinion; high regard; respect: to be held in high esteem

 - Archaic an opinion; estimation

 transitive verbes·teemed, es·teem·ing, es·teems